abhi2596/SetOpDSL/ClassOperation.md

 # ClassOperation

+# To run
+Navigate from src to main In main SetClassImp.scala is the file which contains the code For testing navigate to test in test SetClassImptest.scala

 # Field()
 Field takes one argument which is a string this string is the name of field variable Field operation has a value which acts as instance variable of class which will be initialized in Constructor of that class